2004 New Zealand local elections: Campaign

+Elections

+Regional councils

+The regional level of government in New Zealand is organised into areas controlled by regional councils.

+Territorial authorities

+The city and district level of government in New Zealand is organised into areas controlled by territorial authorities.
+Some of these also have the powers of regional governments and are known as unitary authorities.
+The Chatham Islands have their own specially legislated form of government.

+Mayors

+All territorial authorities (including the one unitary authority) directly elected mayors.

-District health board elections
+District health boards

 Elections for the 21 district health boards (DHBs) were first held alongside the 2001 local elections.
 The government had hoped to use the STV voting method from the start but this could not be achieved and in 2001, first-past-the-post voting (FPP) was used based on local wards.
 For the 2004 elections, the STV method was used.
 From 2004 onwards, DHB candidates have been elected at large (i.e. across the whole voting area).

-STV voting method

-Apart from the district health boards, ten district or city councils used the STV method for the 2004 local elections: Kaipara, Papakura, Matamata-Piako, Thames-Coromandel, Kapiti Coast, Porirua, Wellington, Marlborough, Dunedin, and the Chatham Islands.